Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Mock generation

 \subsection{Metals}

+The other major secondary source absorption is that due to non-\Hone\ species, i.e. metals, either in the IGM or in condensed systems.
+The presence of such absorption complicates the modeling of the \lya\ forest correlations because the transformation of wavelengths to comoving radial distances necessarily assumes that features are due to \lya\ absorption.
+The presence of metallic absorption and its correlation with \lya\ absorption results in "phantom" correlations superimposed on the physical correlation function but shifted in the radial direction.
+This effect is simple to model as described in Sect.
+4 of \cite{dMdB+20}.
+Because of their proximity to the \lya\ wavelength, the most important metallic species are four silicon transitions: SiII(1190), SiII(1193), SiII(1260), and SiIII(1207).

-We do not include absorption by non-HI species in the absorption spectrum at this stage.
-Rather, they are added along with HCDs in the post-production stage when realistic quasar-spectra are superimposed on the absorption.
-The process assumes that absorption by metals are proportional to that by HI and follows the same procedure as the eBOSS mocks described in \citet{Farr+19}.
+The procedure for adding metallic absorption in the post-production stage is described in \cite{Herrera_2024}.
+The currently used process assumes that absorption by metals are proportional to that by HI and follows the same procedure as the eBOSS mocks described in \citet{Farr+19}.
 An alternative procedure, proposed by \cite{Farr+19}, would be to place the metals in density peaks as is done for quasars and HCDs.